Keffin/cerebrum-web/content/posts/hexagonal.md

 ### Adapter layer

-The adapter layer consists of outgoing and incoming logic.
-Incoming being the api controllers, MQ consumers, etc. Outgoing being http requests against arbitrary 3rd party API's, db integration, MQ producers, etc.
+The adapter layer consists of both incoming and outgoing logic:
+* Incoming adapters include API controllers, MQ consumers, etc
+* Outgoing adapters include database integrations, MQ producers, or HTTP clients for external APIs

-The adapter layer tend to have a port, from the domain layer, that they implement.
-The ports will be used in usecases, which we will get to later.
+The adapter layer typically implements ports defined in the domain layer.
+These ports are then used in the use cases.
-Adapter modules also contain any necessary configuration for setting up any adapter instance, e.g the db adapter would also contain configuration containing db name, password, etc.
+Adapter modules also include any necessary configuration for initializing their dependencies, e.g, the database adapter includes connection settings such as database name, user, and password.

 ### Domain layer

-Domain layer consists of 3 major parts, firstly models, which you can think of as simple POJOs.
-Secondly the ports, which are the interfaces implemented by adapter layer.
-Lastly, usecases, this is where the core business logic is actually implemented.
+Domain layer consists of 3 three main parts:
+* Models - usually simple POJOs (or equivalent) that represent domain objects
+* Ports - interfaces that are implemented by the adapter layer
+* Use cases - the application's core business logic

-Domain layer should always strive to exclude external dependencies, a good tool for that is [ArchUnit](https://www.archunit.org/) where you can setup tests to validate your Java applications architecture.
+Domain layer should always aim to be independent of external dependencies.
+Tools like [ArchUnit](https://www.archunit.org/) can help enforce this in Java projects, so you can setup tests to validate your Java applications architecture.

-Usecases are able to hit the db, send requests, produce messages, via the ports in the port package.
+Use cases access external systems (e.g., databases, APIs, or message queues) exclusively through the ports defined in the domain layer.

 ### Infrastructure layer

-The infrastructure layer is where I usually put anything that does not really fit into core application logic.
-E.g could be cronjobs, metrics and other nice to haves.
-These are essential for the application, but not something I would classify as part of the business logic.
+The infrastructure layer is where I place cross-cutting or operational concerns that don’t directly belong to the business logic.
+Examples include cron jobs, metrics, or feature flags.
+These are essential for running the application but are not part of the core domain.